mirceaned/AWS/README.md

-# Building app from AWS Blocks
+# Building apps with AWS Blocks

 ## The app
 - Visibility as a service for Public Cloud